What Are Nicotine Addiction Lawsuits?

 In a settlement, the plaintiff is awarded a sum of money, and the case does not go to trial.
 Settlements are typically quicker, but the payout may not be as much as in a trial.

 During a trial, both legal teams present their arguments before their judge or a jury, who will then determine the outcome.
-Most legal teams tend to avoid going to trial because if they lose, they will receive no compensation.
+Most legal teams tend to avoid going to trial because they will receive no compensation if they lose.

 Get Legal Assistance for Vape Nicotine Addiction